 Next, you should examine your auxiliary and compressor belts.
 Check your coolant and ensure it has the right mix to avoid freezing.
 The freezing of coolant could lead to costly repairs and damages.
 This step is essential if you haven’t replaced your coolant in three years.

-Mahindra tractor dealers suggest owners keep a record of their maintenance, so they know precisely when the last time each fluid and filter was changed.
+Mahindra tractor dealers suggest owners keep a record of their compact tractor maintenance, so they know precisely when the last time each fluid and filter was changed.

 - Wash your tractor with a pressure washer because excessive dirt can cause damage.